LSSTC-DSFP/LSSTC-DSFP-Sessions/dsfp_github_faq.md

 For example purposes we will assume you now need to work on a notebook called IntroductionToMachineLearning.ipynb.
 First [pull from upstream](dsfp_github_faq.md#update-local-copy-of-dsfp-repo) to get the latest version of the repository in your main branch.

 Then, copy the new notebook to your own local version, something like:

     $ cp IntroductionToMachineLearning.ipynb IntroductionToMachineLearning_MyWork.ipynb

-And try to solve the problems in the notebook in IntroductionToMachineLearning_MyWork.ipynb.
+And try to solve the problems in the notebook in `IntroductionToMachineLearning_MyWork.ipynb`.
 Then, if there are later any updates, when you pull from upstream you will never have conflicts.

 ...
-Of course, this defeats the purpose of version control, as one of our goals is to avoid multiple versions of the same file with slightly different names proliferating on your computer
+Of course, this defeats the purpose of version control, as one of our goals is to avoid multiple versions of the same file with slightly different names proliferating on your computer.

 ## "Better" solution – fix merge conflicts